 Vegetarian Food Option for Keto Diet

-If you are vegetarian, then nuts and seeds are best source of protein and fat.
-The best options which are protein and fat rich are:
+If you are vegetarian, then nuts and seeds are the best sources of protein and fat.
+The best options which are protein and fat-rich are:

 |Protein & Fat sources for vegetarian keto diet|

 |Nuts & seeds (1 oz)||Protein (g)||Fat (g)||Carb (g)|

 |Per 1 oz||Protein (g)||Fat (g)||Carb (g)|

 The low carb vegetables for keto diet are: